 - Disneyland Railroad

 Entertainment: Through the years, Tomorrowland Terrace has featured many exciting shows and performers.
-Young Padawans, ages 4-12, have the opportunity to become a Jedi and battle Darth Vader and Darth Maul in the Jedi Training Academy on the Tomorrowland Terrace Stage.
 At night, the stage frequently is transformed into an entertainment venue featuring live bands, including tribute bands.

 Imaginative landscaping: Tomorrowland features “agrifuture” in its landscaping, to create and maintain food supplies for a growing population.
 These plants include orange trees, lettuce, kale, strawberries and grapes in planters throughout the land.

 Did you know?